 This is why the domestic Bengal cat likes to drink from a running tap or even the toilet (see picture) but not all Bengals like this and not all cats who like running water are wild cat hybrids.
 All domestic cats are descended from wild cats.

 Drinking from a running tap is fun but can be dangerous.
 Please be aware.
 The water can run into the lungs of the cat because of the peculiar angle of drinking and cause the cat to choke.
+Is the desire to drink running water simply a habit or a throwback to the wild cat or is running water better?
+It might be.

 Another factor might be that the water is slightly and pleasantly aerated.
 Which conveniently leads me to water fountains.